 Filtered CBD oil is considered the gold standard of oils.
-Filtered oil is oil that has already been decarboxylated and then is refined further by filtering out plant materials.
+Filtered oil is an oil that has already been decarboxylated and then is refined further by filtering out plant materials.
 It is considered the highest quality of oil and is also the most expensive.

-10) Third Party Lab Results
+10) Third-Party Lab Results

-Third party lab tests are lab tests taken in independent labs to determine whether the product lives up to the claims the manufacturers and vendors are making about the product.
+Third-party lab tests are lab tests taken in independent labs to determine whether the product lives up to the claims the manufacturers and vendors are making about the product.
 The tests are used to check for THC levels, CBD levels, and impurities found in the oil.

 The optimal product will contain few impurities, a high CBD level, and a low amount of THC.
 A trustworthy brand of CBD oil will post the results on the website or include them in the packaging, so consumers are assured the company is not making false claims about the product.